 Hal Wissel (standing, center) coached the Florida Southern Men’s Basketball team from 1977-1982.
 During his time here at Florida Southern, Wissel had a 105-49 winning record and won 4 Sunshine State Conference titles.
 He was named National Coach of the Year in 1981, inducted into the Sunshine State Conference Hall of Fame in 1997, and inducted into the FSC Hall of Fame in 2003.

 Charley Matlock (standing, right) coached the Florida Southern Men’s Golf Team from 1972 until 1995.
 In his 23 seasons here, the golf team won 7 NCAA Division II Championship titles and three of his players would win NCAA Individual Championship titles as well.
-Multiple players of Matlock’s also went on to become successful players themselves, some of whom played on the PGA Tour.
+Multiple players of Matlock’s also went on to become successful players themselves and playing on the PGA Tour.
 Matlock was inducted into multiple Halls of Fame: the Sunshine State Conference Hall of Fame in 1992, the FSC Hall of Fame in 2002, and the Polk County Sports Hall of Fame in 2003.
 Charley Matlock passed away in 2016 at the age of 86.